 Associate Degree in Car Mechanics

-Learn about associate's degree programs for aspiring car mechanics.
+Learn about associate's programs for aspiring car mechanics.
 Find out about coursework and career prospects in order to make an informed decision about your education.

 Some programs include an internship where students can become proficient in communication and customer service as well as automotive repair.
 These 2-year programs are typically available at technical schools and community colleges.
 An applicant must have a high school diploma or GED.

 Students in such a degree program can learn how to diagnose, service, test and repair vehicles and their mechanical systems.
 Typical core courses may include: